 Implementing an asset tracking solution like RTLS involves cost considerations far beyond the price points of devices, access points, and installation fees.
 Rather, TCO represents a combination of both direct and indirect costs associated with the solution’s lifespan.
 Direct, or hard costs, refer to the expenses required to sustain the lifetime of equipment – namely hardware, software, licensing, maintenance, and ongoing support.
 Indirect, or soft costs, are more intangible expenses related to operational efficiency and network downtimes.

 Passive radio frequency identification (RFID) has been the prevailing technology for asset tracking in healthcare, and employs low-cost, low-frequency tags for event-based tracking to provide “snapshots” of an item’s last known location.
 When compared with RTLS, however, RFID incurs a higher TCO due to infrastructure costs, labor-intensive manual process, and inability to provide up-to-the-minute views of equipment location data.
-Conversely, RTLS leverages an optimal blend of varying technologies, like BLE-based (Bluetooth Low Energy) tags, for example, to automate item finding across massive campuses – in real time, and at scale – while requiring minimal infrastructure investment and lower TCO.
+Conversely, RTLS leverages an optimal blend of varying technologies, like 2.4Ghz Low Energy-based tags, for example, to automate item finding across massive campuses – in real time, and at scale – while requiring minimal infrastructure investment and lower TCO.

 Compared to the above costs, RTLS can generate substantial ROI via sheer cost savings, where the system may “pay for itself” over time.
 That’s because real-time location data simplifies item finding – providing the sub-room-level location accuracy needed to track high-value medical equipment in real-time.
 This increases staff productivity and reduces costs associated with over-purchasing and right-sizing inventories due to misplaced, high-value medical equipment.